 “He will make you smile more than he will make you cry”: Georgi’s story

-Petya and Ivan Petrovi had spent years longing for a second child.
-But when their son, Georgi, was born in October 2012, the midwives and doctors at the hospital behaved as if something terrible had happened.
-It was three days before they even allowed Petya and Ivan to see their new baby.
+Petya and Ivan Petrovi spent years longing for another child.
+But when their second son, Georgi, was born, the medical staff at the hospital behaved as if something terrible had happened.
+It was three days before the couple was even allowed to see their new baby.

 The doctors told them that, because Georgi has Down’s syndrome, they would never be able to care for him themselves and should leave him in an orphanage.

 Georgi’s parents were heartbroken but with no other information and nowhere else to turn, they felt they had no choice and did as they were told.
 But decades of evidence prove that orphanages do not protect children, they harm them.
 Orphanages subject children to high levels of abuse and neglect that damage their development in ways that can last a lifetime.
 Put simply: the last thing an orphanage can provide is the first thing every child needs: someone to love them.